 Going back to the first small parking lot, at the far end you’ll find a path down the hill that goes to the water.
 At the bottom of the hill is the main path.
 It’s long and wide and flat.
 It’s also partly paved.

-From the bottom of the hill, if you turn right and head north you’ll eventually reach the entrance to beautiful forested trails that lead to Lynn Canyon Park and the Lynn Canyon Suspension Bridge.
+From the bottom of the hill, if you turn right and head north you’ll eventually reach the entrance to beautiful forested trails.
+These lead to Lynn Canyon Park and the Lynn Canyon Suspension Bridge.
 The trails there are exceptional and include boardwalks through the trees.
 These trails, though, are not flat.

-Again from the bottom of the hill below the first small parking lot area, instead of heading north along the path, if you go south you’ll loop around and come across the BMX bike park and the lacrosse box.
+Again from the bottom of the hill below the first small parking lot area, if you go south you’ll loop around and come across the BMX bike park and the lacrosse box.
 And instead of going either north or south, if at the bottom of the hill you cross the bridge to the other side of the creek, you’ll find more beautiful forested trails.

 How to get to Inter River Park